CMHAAorg/cmhaa-website/site/content/_index.md

   - type: our_members
     our_members_title: Our members
-    our_members_description: We are grateful to our founding members and participants for their support in establishing the Corporate Mental Health Alliance Australia, and for their leadership on workplace mental health.
+    our_members_description: We are grateful to our founding members and participants for their leadership on workplace mental health, and for their support in establishing the Corporate Mental Health Alliance Australia.
     member:
       - our_member_image: img/aia_corporate_logo_rgb.png
         our_member_link: http://www.aia.com.au/